kokkos/kokkos-core-wiki/ParallelDispatch.md

 ### 7.3.3 Example using functor with default join and init

-If your functor does not supply a \lstinline!join! method with the correct signature, Kokkos will supply a default \lstinline!join! that uses binary \lstinline!operator+!.
-Likewise, if your functor does not supply an \lstinline!init! method with the correct signature, Kokkos will supply a default \lstinline!init! that sets the reduction result to zero.
+If your functor does not supply a `join` method with the correct signature, Kokkos will supply a default `join` that uses binary `operator+`.
+Likewise, if your functor does not supply an `init` method with the correct signature, Kokkos will supply a default `init` that sets the reduction result to zero.

 Here is an example of a reduction functor that computes the sum of squares of the entries of a View.
-Since it does not implement the \lstinline!join! and \lstinline!init! methods, Kokkos will supply defaults.
+Since it does not implement the `join` and `init` methods, Kokkos will supply defaults.

     struct SquareSum {
       // Specify the type of the reduction value with a "value_type"
       // typedef.
 In this case, the reduction value has type int. typedef int value_type;

       // The reduction functor's operator() looks a little different than
       // the parallel_for functor's operator().
 For the reduction, we
       // pass in both the loop index i, and the intermediate reduction
       // value lsum.
 The latter MUST be passed in by nonconst reference.
       // (If the reduction type is an array like int[], indicating an
       // array reduction result, then the second argument is just int[].)
       KOKKOS_INLINE_FUNCTION